TheIoTLearningInitiative/internetofthings101/README.md

 > Google’s mission is to organize the world’s information and make it universally accessible and useful

+## Github

+> GitHub is the best place to share code with friends, co-workers, classmates, and complete strangers.
+Over eight million people use GitHub to build amazing things together.

 # Hardware

 ## Edison